 I earned a bachelor’s degree in mathematics from Binghamton University before entering the financial services industry in 1996.
 Helping my clients pursue – and even set higher-reaching – financial goals continuously inspires and energizes me.

 Today, I’m proud to serve the second and third generations of my clients.
 I’ve seen firsthand how strong financial habits, instilled in parents, children and grandchildren, can impact a family’s wealth and wealth stewardship for generations.

 I have received several industry recognitions, including being named a 2019 finalist for the Invest in Others For Community Service Award.
 I was also included on the Long Island Business News “40 Under 40” list, which recognizes distinguished professionals who give back to the community, and received a 2017 Top Financial Executive Award.
-I am proud to a part of the Investopedia 𝟭𝟬𝟬 𝗧𝗼𝗽 𝗔𝗱𝘃𝗶𝘀𝗼𝗿𝘀 𝟮𝟬𝟮1.
+I’m incredibly proud to have been named to the Investopedia 100 Top Advisors in 2021, and even more humbled to make their Top Ten list for 2022.
 It is a true honor to be on this list with so many working to make an impact in the industry.

 Outside the office, one of my greatest passions is raising awareness for mental health.
 I spent more than 12 years on the National Board of the American Foundation for Suicide Prevention, and sit on its financial and investment committees.
 With my wife, Denise, we’ve raised more than $1.5 million for the organization through the Keith Milano Memorial Fund.
 The fund was created at AFSP in memory of my brother-in-law.